Here’s the research on co-sleeping with baby safety, plus benefits, drawbacks, and guidelines for safely cosleeping with baby.

 Still, cosleeping is more prevalent than most people think.
 Parents often say that baby sleeps in his or her crib when, in reality, mom and baby sleep together at least part of the night.
 Ask your non-cosleeping friends.
 You’d be surprised how many actually do co-sleep without knowing (or admitting) it!

-During their first three months of life, up to 70% of babies in Europe and America will have coslept with their parents one or more times.(5)
+During their first three months of life, up to 70% of babies in Europe and America will have coslept with their parents one or more times.(5) (After that come the 4 month sleep regression and a lot of parents start co-sleeping at that time)

 And why shouldn’t they?